Injury Prevention and Control

 • Review methods of Injury Surveillance (ICD codes, measuring exposure, risk assessment, and adaptation to emerging problems)

-• Understand injury patterns through the lens of social and economic gradients and demographics, and injury prevention from a “safe systems” perspective leading with equity and community engagement
+• Understand injury patterns through the lens of social and economic gradients and demographics, and injury prevention from a “safe systems” perspective leading with equity and public health

 • Review and evaluate injury prevention strategies, with emphasis on system level approaches

-• Pedestrian, bicyclist, micromobility injury (critical issue in mode shift to walking, biking, personal transportation)
+• Transportation-related injuries - motor vehicles (a leading cause of U.S. injury deaths), pedestrian, bicyclist, micromobility injury (critical issue in mode shift to walking, biking, personal transportation)

-• Firearms (a leading cause of U.S. injury deaths, including homicide, suicide, and unintentional)
+• Firearms (a leading cause of U.S. injury deaths, including homicide, suicide, and unintentional injury and death)

 Instructors